 b ) Feasibility Studies

 ESO will assess whether it is economic and efficient to incur feasibility studies costs to allow new providers to participate.
 The feasibility assessment process is a mandatory prerequisite to service participation, and therefore a potential barrier to entry to potential new providers.
 As such, when assessing the cost of the feasibility study, ESO must also assess the impact on future service costs, liquidity and competition.
+This process is a defined part of the tender process and will incorporated as a cost for future tenders, currently capped at £150,000 per service offering.

 Before entering a new Black Start contract a potential service provider must demonstrate that they can become Black Start capable.
 This is done through a two-stage feasibility study approach.